With the help of Werner’s subordinates and those outside of the six, the six are finally free from Scorpio’s influence. However…

 Jericho nodded seriously.

 Cadence stared then chortled, snapping her fingers.
-“Well, we’re gonna just slip in and out just like that.”
+“Well, it’ll be aight.
+We’re gonna just slip in and out just like that.”

 Jericho considered this.